-Phuket Trickeye Museum is an interactive 3D painting exhibition offering amazing photo opportunities and great fun for the whole family.
-Located on the corner of Montri and Phang Nga roads in a large two-storey building (which used to be a popular movie theatre until 2002), Phuket Trickeye Museum features a gallery of about 100 painted and sculpted scenes using trompe-l’oeil (French for ‘deceive the eye’) techniques, placing visitors in hilarious unreal world-like situations.
+Phuket Trickeye Museum is an interactive 3D painting exhibition offering amazing photo opportunities and great fun for families.
+Located on the corner of Montri and Phang Nga roads, it has a gallery of about 100 painted and sculpted scenes using trompe-l’oeil (French for ‘deceive the eye’) techniques, placing you in hilarious unreal world-like situations.

-Trompe-l’oeil is an ancient painting technique that requires a certain geometrical skill; the idea is to create a three dimensional illusion on a two dimensional (flat) background.
-Perspectival illusionism rules at Phuket Trickeye Museum, and you are sure to be fooled by the impressive paintings on display here.
+This technique requires a certain geometrical skill – the idea is to create a 3D illusion on a flat background.
+Perspectival illusionism rules at this 2-storey museum, and you are sure to be fooled by the impressive paintings on display here.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat

 - Coral & Racha Islands Full-Day Tour

 - Sea Kayaking at Ang Thong Marine Park